mpv-player/mpv/DOCS/man/options.rst

 ``--sub-ass-override=<no|yes|scale|force|strip>``
     Control whether user style overrides should be applied.
-Note that all of these overrides try to be somewhat smart about figuring out whether or not a subtitle is considered a "sign".
+Note that all of these overrides try to be somewhat smart about figuring out whether or not a subtitle is considered a "sign" and try to be as non-destructive as possible.

     :no:    Render subtitles as specified by the subtitle scripts, without overrides.